PRESTBURY

 In the centre of the village is a sign showing the Legh crest of a unicorn.
 A much more highly decorated one can be seen on the screen to the Legh Chapel.

-Norman Chapel Legh Arms
+Chapel Norman Chapel

-The Norman Chapel, May 2001 Legh Arms on the Chapel Screen
+The Norman Chapel, May 2001 Norman Chapel 2012

-Saxon Cross Priests' House
+Saxon Cross Typanum

-The Saxon Cross The Priests' House
+The Saxon Cross Detail of tympanum

 During the Commonwealth Period, when many Church of England ministers were expelled from their livings, Presbyterians locked the church.
 The local minister, appointed by the royalist Leghs of Adlington, preached from the balcony of the Priests' House.